GaloisInc/crucible/crucible-llvm-syntax/README.md

 ## Further extensions

-The parser hooks can be further customized by passing yet another `ParserHooks` to them.
+The LLVM parser hooks can be further customized by passing yet another `ParserHooks` to them.
 The `TypeAlias` module implements one such example, for translating types like `Long` into `(Ptr n)` or `(Bitvector n)` for appropriate `n`.